Tobikun11-Arch/Social-Network/README.md

 ## 🔧 Tech Stack

-> *You can update this section based on your exact tech choices.*

 - **Frontend:** Next.js, React, TypeScript, Tailwind CSS
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB with Mongoose